DevKevYT/devscript/README.md

 # Implementation

+Just copy the Code into your favorite IDE or import the downloadable .jar file to your build path and you are done!<br>
+DevScript does not use any unnessecary external libraries.

 Basic syntax to execute a "Hello World" script as a string inside your program:
-Both input and outputs are the default System.in and System.out.
+Both input and outputs are the default System.in and System.out, but you can define your own.

 ```java
 Process p = new Process(true);